phcompeau/biological_modeling_course/_pages/coronavirus/home.md

 Throughout January, the virus silently raged through China, spreading to both South Korea and the United States as Lunar New Year celebrations took place within the country.
 By the end of the month, the disease was in 19 countries, as shown below.

 ![image-center](../assets/images/WHOReport10.png){: .align-center}
+The number of reported confirmed cases of 2019-nCoV (COVID-19) as of January 30th, 2020.
+Figure courtesy World Health Organization [^10].
+{: style="font-size: medium;"}

 Within the next two months, the disease would explode across the planet, becoming a pandemic and earning a name in the process: **Coronavirus disease 2019 (COVID-19)**.